Is Paid to Read Email Real or Fake? Full Site Review

 What is Paid to Read Email?

-Paid to Read Email is basically an InboxDollars-wannabe from what looks like the ’90s.
-It’s a task website that claims to pay its members to do things like read emails, complete offers, and fill out surveys.
+Paid to Read Email is basically an ’90s style InboxDollars wannabe.
+This task website claims to pay its members for assignments like reading emails, completing offers, and filling out surveys.

-At first glance, the company looks legit.
-But after joining and digging into the site, I believe the cons of Paid to Read Email definitely outweigh the pros.
+At first glance, the company does look legit.
+But after joining and digging into the site, I believe that the cons of Paid to Read Email definitely outweigh the pros.

 Spoiler alert: Paid to Read Email is a waste of time.